If you received a message saying that

 Windows couldn't be activated, here are a few reasons why it might not have worked, and some things you can try to fix the problem.
 For more info about activation errors not listed on this page, see Get help with activation errors.

-For additional help with the activation process, contact support.
+For additional help with the activation process, go to the product activation article.

 If you see error 0xC004F061 when you try to activate Windows 8.1 or Windows 8, it means one of the following: